 Vice Chair for Resident Professional Development

 Gurjit Sandhu, PhD

 The Vice Chair of Resident Life implements and oversees initiatives related to the development and wellbeing of the residents within the Department of Surgery.
-She coordinates with the Vice Chair of Faculty Development, the Vice Chair of Faculty Life, the Vice Chair of Resident Mentorship, the Vice Chair of Basic Science and the Vice Chair of Health Services Research as necessary to carry out the goal of helping residents reach their full potential as surgeon scientists and leaders.
+They coordinate with the Vice Chair of Faculty Development, the Vice Chair of Faculty Life, the Vice Chair of Resident Mentorship, the Vice Chair of Basic Science and the Vice Chair of Health Services Research as necessary to carry out the goal of helping residents reach their full potential as surgeon scientists and leaders.

-Vice Chair for Quality and Safety
+Vice Chair for Quality & Safety

 Dana A. Telem, MD, MPH

 The Vice Chair for Quality and Safety is charged with oversight of the clinical operations from a quality and safety perspective.
 They serve as the liaison between the Department and the Office of Clinical Affairs for safety incidents.
 Using both outcomes and process data, the Vice Chair for Quality and Safety identifies areas to improve patient safety and lead patient-safety-centered initiatives.